anaef/nginx-lws/doc/Monitor.md

 memory, an error is logged, and the `out_of_memory` flag is set.
 In this case, the list of profiled functions is incomplete.

-Self time and total time are measured in thread CPU time (as opposed to wall time.)
-Each time is represented as a sum of seconds and nanoseconds.
-Self time is the time spent in the function per se, whereas as total time additionally includes the time spent in child functions, i.e., functions that are called from the parent function under consideration.
-A tail call is processed as an exit from the parent function and thus does not accumulate child time.
-Due to profiler overhead, time values are approximations.
+Self time and total time are measured in thread CPU time or wall time, depending on the `profiler` value.
+Each time is represented with a second and a nanosecond component.
+Self time is the time spent in the function per se.
+In contrast, total time additionally includes the time spent in child functions, i.e., functions directly or indirectly called from the function under consideration.
+A proper tail call is processed as an exit from the calling function and thus does not accumulate child time for the calling function unless the calling function is active further down in the call stack.
+Due to profiler overhead, all time values are approximations.

 Allocated memory is the amount of Lua memory allocated during the execution of the function per se.
-Due to potential garbage collection, this is an approximation.
+Due to potential garbage collection and profiler overhead, this is an approximation.

 ### Response Status